Terms & Conditions

 Except in special circumstances (set out in the Lawyers and Conveyancers Act 2006) the Fidelity Fund does not cover a client for any loss relating to money that a lawyer is instructed to invest on behalf of that client.
 The Fidelity Fund is also only related to dishonesty and does not cover claims other than theft by lawyers.

 Termination of Retainer

-You may terminate your instructions at any time.
-We may terminate your instructions in the circumstances set out in clause 4.2 of the Lawyers & Conveyancers Act (Lawyers: Conduct and Client Care) Rules 2008.
+You may terminate your instructions at any time, other than where we rely on that instruction (for example, by giving an undertaking to a third party).
+We may terminate your instructions in accordance with the NZLS Rules or any other applicable law.
 If your instructions are terminated you must pay us all fees due up to the date of termination and all expenses incurred to date.
 Until that time we reserve the right to retain your files.

-We hope you will have no complaints during our relationship, but we have set up a procedure to ensure that these can be satisfactorily resolved.
+We hope you will not have any complaints but we have set up a procedure to ensure that these can be satisfactorily resolved.